oroinc/documentation/user/back-office/products/master-catalog/import-categories.rst

 Alternatively,

-1. Click **Export Template** to download a sample .csv file with the necessary headers.
+1. Click **Download Import Template** to download a sample .csv file with the necessary headers.
 2. Based on the downloaded file, create your bulk information in the .csv format.
 3. Once your file is ready, click **Choose File** and select the .csv file you have prepared.
 4. Click **Validate** to check your import results.
 If there are any *Records with errors*, fix them in the .csv file before starting the import.